-We have dealt with over 4,000 applications for a FREE BOILER since the ECO Affordable Warmth scheme started !!!!!!
+We have dealt with over 11,000 boiler applications since the Affordable Warmth scheme started.

-The ECO Affordable Warmth Scheme is better than the Green Deal!
+The Affordable Warmth Scheme is better than the Green Deal!

-Under the ECO Affordable Warmth scheme the FUNDING COVERS THE FULL COST of the boiler and labour required for the installation, as well as a FREE SURVEY to establish whether you qualify.
+Under the ECO Affordable Warmth Scheme the FUNDING COVERS THE FULL COST of the boiler as well as a FREE SURVEY to establish whether you qualify.
+You may have to make a contribution towards installation costs however.
 But unlike the Green Deal there are no loans to repay, so you get the full benefit of any savings in energy bills as a result of a better insulated home or a more efficient central heating boiler.

-Only natural gas-fired central heating boilers are included in this scheme.
-ECO Affordable Warmth funding does not appear to be available for heating systems which use LPG, oil, coal and other solid fuels, or electricity.
+ALSO, Only natural gas-fired central heating boilers are included in the free boiler scheme.
+ECO Affordable Warmth Scheme funding does not appear to be available for heating systems which use LPG, oil, coal and other solid fuels, or electricity.

-To qualify for a free boiler or free home insulation with the Affordable Warmth Scheme, you must:
+To qualify for a replacement boiler or free home insulation with the Affordable Warmth Scheme:

-Qualifying benefits under the Affordable Warmth Scheme include state pension credit, child tax credit, income-based job seeker’s allowance, income-related employment and support allowance, income support and working tax credit.
+Qualifying benefits under the ECO Affordable Warmth Scheme include pension credit (guaranteed or savings), child tax credit, income-based job seeker’s allowance, income-related employment and support allowance, income support and working tax credit.
 Some of these state benefits have conditions attached such as also having parental responsibility for a child under the age of 16 or being in receipt of a disability allowance.

 To see if YOU qualify for a free boiler or free insulation, just complete the online form.
 It takes just a few minutes to apply and we’ll phone you back.